tsoonjin/visionx/doc/Analysis.md

   -  backup plans for every state in taskrunner
   -  list of things to be tested during practice run for a particular task
   -  systematic ways to collect and annotate data
-  -  Extract useful information from collected data to give insight about collected data
+  -  extract useful information from collected data to give insight about collected data
+  -  automatic caliberation of camera

 ## Ideas
   - track other landmarks in the pool